When Detectors Forget Forensics: Blocking Semantic Shortcuts for Generalizable AI-Generated Image Detection: Introduction

 \section{Introduction}

-The recent rise of advanced generative AI~\cite{midjourney, sd} has raised serious questions about the authenticity of digital content, making it increasingly difficult to tell what is real and what is artificially generated.
-This technological leap has transitioned from a security risk to a driver of tangible, high-stakes catastrophes.
+} \IEEEPARstart{T}{he} recent rise of advanced generative AI~\cite{midjourney, sd} has raised serious questions about the authenticity of digital content, making it increasingly difficult to tell what is real and what is artificially generated.
+This technological advancement has moved beyond a security concern and now results in serious real-world consequences.
 Recent incidents involving deepfake-based corporate scams and privacy violations underscore the fragility of the current digital ecosystem~\cite{arup2024, swift2024}.
-The rampant spread of such AI-generated content fosters a climate of universal skepticism, threatening the evidentiary value of all media.
-Addressing this challenge requires the engineering of an adaptive detection mechanism that remains effective against rapidly advancing synthesis techniques.
+The wide spread of AI-generated content creates a general sense of skepticism and threatens the credibility of all media.
+Addressing this challenge requires the development of a universal and adaptive detection mechanism that can remain effective as AI generation techniques continue to evolve rapidly.

-In response, the digital forensic community has undergone a significant methodological shift, moving beyond early statistical artifact analysis to data-driven deep learning paradigms.
+In response, the digital forensic community has undergone a significant methodological evolution, progressing from early statistical artifact analysis toward deep learning paradigms.
 A consensus has emerged among state-of-the-art detectors~\cite{effort,x2dfd,fakeradar,fcg,deepshield,vbsat}, which mainly leverage large-scale pre-trained Vision Foundation Models (VFMs), such as CLIP~\cite{clip}.
 These models provide robust feature representations that have significantly boosted detection accuracy on standard benchmarks.
-However, a persistent paradox remains: while these detectors achieve near-perfect performance on seen training distributions, they suffer from catastrophic performance degradation when exposed to unseen generation techniques~\cite{deepfake, timely, x2dfd}.
-In this work, we posit that this failure stems from a fundamental conflict between the semantic-centric objective of pre-training and the artifact-centric objective of forensics.
-Consistent with observations~\cite{effort}, semantic priors learned by foundation models concentrate in dominant representational directions, whereas transferable forensic artifacts reside in weaker, more domain-sensitive subspaces.
+However, a persistent paradox remains: while these detectors achieve notable performance on seen training distributions, they suffer from catastrophic performance degradation when exposed to unseen generation techniques~\cite{deepfake, timely, x2dfd}.
+In this work, we posit that this failure arises from a fundamental conflict between the semantic-centric objective of pre-training and the artifact-centric objective of forensics.
+Supporting this view, prior observations~\cite{effort} show that semantic priors learned by foundation models concentrate in dominant representational directions, while transferable forensic artifacts occupy weaker, more domain-sensitive subspaces.

-\textit{We hypothesize that when forensic artifacts are subtle or exhibit poor transferability, the model falls back on the strong semantic priors (e.g., identity) embedded in the foundation model, overshadowing the faint signals of manipulation.} Motivated by this hypothesis, we diagnose the generalization bottleneck in vision transformer-based deepfake detectors by comparing feature distributions between frozen pre-trained CLIP and a fully fine-tuned counterpart using t-SNE~\cite{tsne} (Figure~\ref{sec1-fig1}).
-We summarize four key observations: